-- 1. Find that the existing and, for a limited period, continuing use of the existing boat dock, utility conduits, ramp, ten pilings, and two boat lifts does not substantially interfere with Public Trust needs and values at this location and is consistent with the common law Public Trust Doctrine. - 2.
-Find that the existing and, for a limited period, continuing use of the existing bank protection and debris deflector is not inconsistent with the Public Trust Doctrine and does not substantially interfere with the trust. - 3.
+1. Find that the existing and, for a limited period, continuing use of the existing boat dock, gangway, three pilings, a boat lift, and utility conduits previously authorized does not substantially interfere with Public Trust needs and values at this location and is consistent with the common law Public Trust Doctrine.

+- 2. Find that the existing and, for a limited period, continuing use of the existing bank protection is not inconsistent with the Public Trust Doctrine and does not substantially interfere with the trust. - 3.
 Find that issuing the proposed lease is in the best interests of the State.